Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Main Text

+Nanostructures made of two-dimensional (2D) materials have become prominent in nanofluidic research\cite{faucher2019critical,bocquet2020nanofluidics}.
+Liquid confinement to a few molecular layers between atomically smooth walls has led to anomalies in molecular transport\cite{majumder2005enhanced, radha2016molecular,secchi2016massive, mouterde2019molecular} and structure\cite{agrawal2017observation,fumagalli2018anomalously}.
+Nevertheless, the direct observation of these emerging phenomena remains challenging due to limitations of current techniques in extreme confinements, where even molecular fluorophores cannot penetrate\cite{grimm2022caveat}.
+This calls for the development of imaging methods that can access molecular properties in confinement\cite{faucher2019critical,bocquet2020nanofluidics}.

-Fluorescent defect centers in wide band-gap materials like diamond, silicon carbide or boron nitride have received increasing attention in recent years as they allow to probe nanoscale matter through interactions with their dipoles and electron spins\cite{schirhagl2014nitrogen,wolfowicz2021quantum}.
-In particular, a variety of point defects with energy levels well within the 6 eV band gap of hexagonal boron nitride (hBN) were found to be promising for their room-temperature quantum emission properties\cite{tran2016quantum, hayee2020revealing,kianinia2022quantum}.
-While the material engineering toolbox has been widely used to artificially induce quantum emitters in hBN by irradiation\cite{choi2016engineering, fournier2021position}, strain engineering\cite{proscia2018near} or carbon doping\cite{mendelson2021identifying,qiu2021atomic}, liquid treatments have been left relatively unexplored.
-In recent works, we combined liquid and irradiation treatments, to demonstrate that plasma-induced hBN surface defects can be activated by water\cite{comtet2020direct} and binary mixtures of water with organic solvents\cite{comtet2021anomalous}, while liquid post-treatment of ion beam-exposed hBN can modify its defect emission properties\cite{glushkov2022engineering}.
-Additionally, plasma-induced surface defects were found to report on single interfacial charge dynamics such as proton hopping\cite{comtet2020direct,comtet2021anomalous}.
-However, even mild plasma treatment induces mechanical and chemical changes, yielding hBN crystals which no longer possess atomically smooth surfaces\cite{na2021modulation}, and preventing the integration of defects in ultra-flat van der Waals heterostructures which are currently driving progress in angstrom-scale fluidics\cite{radha2016molecular,fumagalli2018anomalously}.
+To tackle this goal, solid-state optically active defects show promise.
+Fluorescent defects in diamond have enabled optical probing of nanoscale matter\cite{schirhagl2014nitrogen}, including liquids\cite{aslam2017nanoscale}, but they cannot be easily embedded in 2D nanostructures.
+Coincidentally, hexagonal boron nitride (hBN) has been used in both nanofluidics\cite{siria2013giant,fumagalli2018anomalously,mouterde2019molecular} and nanophotonics, where various point defects within its 6 eV band gap have been identified as room-temperature quantum emitters\cite{tran2016quantum, hayee2020revealing,kianinia2022quantum}.
+While emitters in hBN have been induced artificially using techniques such as irradiation\cite{choi2016engineering, fournier2021position} or carbon doping\cite{mendelson2021identifying,koperski2020midgap}, the potential of liquid treatments remains largely unexplored.
+Recent studies have combined liquid and irradiation treatments to activate plasma-induced surface defects in hBN using water\cite{comtet2020direct} and binary mixtures of water with organic solvents\cite{comtet2021anomalous}.
+Post-treatment of ion beam-exposed hBN with liquids has also been shown to modify defect emission properties\cite{glushkov2022engineering}.
+Furthermore, plasma-induced surface defects have been utilized to study single interfacial charge dynamics, such as proton hopping\cite{comtet2020direct,comtet2021anomalous}.
+However, even mild plasma treatment induces mechanical and chemical changes that result in hBN crystals no longer having atomically smooth surfaces\cite{na2021modulation}, thus preventing the integration of defects in ultra-flat van der Waals heterostructures, which are crucial for advancements in angstrom-scale fluidics\cite{radha2016molecular,fumagalli2018anomalously}.